-After your account at Mazévo has been created and you have access to the system you might be wondering where to start configuring the system.
-Most of your work will consist of creating records in the settings area of the system.
+After your account at Mazévo has been created and you have access to the system, you'll need to configure it to meet your needs.
+Most of your work will consist of defining records in the Settings area of the system.

-The following screen will be displayed:
+The following will be displayed:

-- Facilities - Buildings and Rooms
+- Facilities - Buildings and rooms

-- Events - Status and other 'type' records
+- Events - Status and other "type" records

-- Services - Data for defining Resources
+- Services - Data for defining resources

 - Billing - Data used for billing